Confidence and supply: Supply

-Most parliamentary democracies require an annual state budget, an appropriation bill, or occasional financial measures to be passed by parliament in order for a government to pay its way and enact its policies.
+Most parliamentary democracies require an annual state budget, called an appropriation bill or supply bill, or occasional financial measures to be passed by parliament in order for a government to pay its way and enact its policies.
 The failure of a supply bill is in effect the same as the failure of a confidence motion.
 In early modern England, the withholding of funds was one of Parliament's few ways of controlling the monarch.